How to Defend Sexual Assault Charges?

 When formulating the best defence to sexual assault allegations, there are a number of important factors to consider.
 For the Crown to gain a conviction on a charge of sexual assault they must prove both that the accused committed that assault itself and also that the accused intended to commit the assault.
 To prove that the accused committed the physical act the Crown must prove, beyond a reasonable doubt, that there was touching, that the touching was of a sexual nature and that there was an absence of consent.
+A tactical decision for the defence will also be to determine whether it should seek a publication ban on the evidence collected.

 Various types of evidence may be used by both the Crown and defence in a sexual assault case.
 Examples of such evidence include; witness statements, witness testimony, photographic and forensic evidence, and the statements and/or admissions against interest.